Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Experimental Setup

 \subsection{Pre-training}

-We use Audioset \cite{gemmeke_audio_2017} for pre-training.
-The full Audioset contains 200 million audio clips captured from Youtube Videos, with a fixed clip length of 10 seconds.
-We successfully downloaded 1,912,024 clips (AS-1.9M) for the unbalanced set.
+We use AudioSet \cite{gemmeke_audio_2017} for pre-training.
+The full AudioSet contains 2 million audio clips captured from Youtube videos, with a fixed clip length of 10 seconds. \addnote[unbalancedset]{1}{The AudioSet is published with an unbalanced set with 2,042,985 clips and a balanced set with 22,176 clips.
+We use the unbalanced set of the AudioSet for pre-training.
+Due to the change of YouTube video availability, the unbalanced set we use contains 1,912,024 clips (AS-1.9M). }

-For both ATST-Clip and ATST-Frame, a base model is trained using AS-1.9M, which contains 12 transformer encoder blocks, and 12 heads for each block.
+For both ATST-Clip and ATST-Frame, a base model is trained using AS-1.9M, which contains 12 Transformer encoder blocks, and 12 heads for each block.
 The dimension and inner dimension are 768 and 3072, respectively.
-Besides, we also trained a small model for them for accelerating the development process and conducting ablation studies, using a subset of 200 thousands randomly sampled audio clips (AS-200K).
-The small model contains 12 transformer encoder blocks, and 6 heads for each block.
+Besides, we also trained a small model for them for accelerating the development process and conducting ablation studies, using a subset of 200 thousand randomly sampled audio clips (AS-200K).
+The small model contains 12 Transformer encoder blocks, and 6 heads for each block.
 The dimension and inner dimension are 384 and 1536, respectively.
 In the following, we use ATST-Clip and ATST-Frame to represent the base models by default, while ATST-Clip$_{small}$ and ATST-Frame$_{small}$ for the small models.

 Audio is re-sampled to 16 kHz.
-Audio clips are transformed to the mel-spectrogram domain, with a Hamming window, a window length of 64 ms, a hop size of 10 ms, and 64 mel-frequency bins ranging from 60 Hz to 7800 Hz.
+Audio clips are transformed to the log-mel spectrogram domain, with a Hamming window, a window length of 64 ms, a hop size of 10 ms, and 64 mel-frequency bins ranging from 60 Hz to 7800 Hz.
 The mel-spectrogram feature is min-max normalized, where the minimum and maximum values are calculated globally on the pre-training dataset.

-\textbf{ATST-Clip:} We intentionally set the length of two segments (for creating two views) to 6 seconds, which will lead to a segment overlap of at least 1 second, considering that the length of audio clip is 10 seconds.
+\textbf{ATST-Clip:} We intentionally set the length of two segments (for creating two views) to 6 seconds, which will lead to a segment overlap of at least 2 second, considering that the length of audio clip is 10 seconds.
 The two randomly sampled segments are augmented by Mixup and RRC with the same configurations used in BYOL-A \cite{niizumi_byol_2021}.

-\textbf{ATST-Frame:} We use the entire audio clip (10 seconds in Audioset) for training.
+\textbf{ATST-Frame:} We use the entire audio clip (10 seconds in AudioSet) for training.
 We set a probability of 0.65 for masking, and force five adjacent frames to be masked.